Family Law Appeals in St. Petersburg and the Tampa Bay Area

 How Does a Divorce Appeal Work In Florida?

 Any party may request a divorce appeal from a trial judge’s ruling by appealing the decision to an appellate court.
-The appellate court does not conduct a new trial, but reviews documents based on the clerk’s records, court reporter records and the briefs prepared by the attorneys.
-Family law appeals can be quite complex.
+In essence, the appellate court does not conduct a new trial.
+Instead, they review documents based on the clerk’s records, court reporter records and the briefs prepared by the attorneys.
+As a result, family law appeals can be quite complex.
 So, it is important to retain the services of a highly experienced divorce attorney.

 At the law office of William B. Bennett, we have represented many clients in family appeals of all types.
 If you are considering an appeal for your divorce, child custody, child support or the valuation of your property, you must act quickly because divorce appeal deadlines in Florida are short and rigid.
 You must act quickly.

 If you feel the outcome of your case was unjust, we are happy to speak with you about your options for an appeal.
 Please call our office at (727) 821-8000 or use the form on our website to contact us here.